icon

 Feeling tired on Wegovy certainly isn’t fun, but in most cases, it’s nothing serious and will clear up.

-Through our weight loss programme, our team of clinicians and coaches will be on hand to answer all your questions, including about side effects, staying motivated, and how to build lifestyle habits that stick.
+Through our weight loss programme, our team of clinicians and coaches will be on hand to answer all your questions, including about Wegovy storage, side effects, staying motivated, and how to build lifestyle habits that stick.
 We know it can be scary to take the leap and try something new—but we’re here for you, and we know you’ve got this.

 We’ll also post weight loss medication to you each month.
 Take our short quiz to see if you’re eligible, it won’t take more than five minutes.